91ahmed/JsInspector/README.md

 > ` min() ` the value must have a minimum value.

 ` pattern() `
-> This method allows you to write your own Regex pattern..
+> This method allows you to write your own Regex pattern.
 ``` javascript
 // Example
 const inspect = new JsInspector()